 Method 2: Cook the vegetable(s) in the soup, adding them according to the time needed to cook.
 Towards the end, stir in the salt, turn off heat, and add lemon juice and cilantro.
 Then temper with the hot ghee, asafoetida, and progressively added spices as described in Method 1.
 Using this method, remove the pan from the heat once the ghee is hot enough for the mustard seeds to pop.

 This basic recipe is open to a thousand variations.

 Swiss chard, spinach or other greens should be finely chopped.
 Alternatively, they can be added to the pot instead of being cooked in the tempering ghee & spice mixture.
 There are plenty of other options for vegetables: Asparagus, green beans & okra are very nice this way, but need a longer cooking time.

 To make soup, reduce the grain by 50-75% or increase the water.

 Other grains can be used according to the season, your constitution and your mood.
-Barley, millet, buckwheat, rye, amaranth and corn are especially good for balancing Kapha.
-White rice, barley, wheat, and oats are best for balancing Pitta.
+Barley, millet, buckwheat, rye and corn are especially good for balancing Kapha.
+White rice, barley, wheat, sorghum, quinoa, amaranth and oats are best for balancing Pitta.

 Red lentils and mung beans are best for Vata types, but virtually any dried bean or lentil can be used to balance Pitta or Kapha.
 It’s good to soak the beans first for a few hours if possible.
 This is especially true for the larger types, which also benefit from pressure-cooking.
-For example, chick peas will pressure-cook in 20 minutes if pre-soaked, but can take up to 2.5 hours otherwise.
+For example, chick peas will pressure-cook in 20 minutes if pre-soaked, but can otherwise take up to 40 minutes.
+That's still quick compared to 2.5 hours stove-top.

 Omit the grains and you've made dal soup.
 Serve with grains cooked separately, or with chapatis or other unleavened flatbreads.